Soul Music (novel): Plot summary

 Cut-Me-Own-Throat Dibbler becomes the Band's manager.
-He hires the troll Asphalt as a roadie to accompany the band on its tour as he books them to play to increasingly large crowds throughout the city and the region, all the while keeping them unaware of the large profits he is earning.
-Buddy is becoming less and less like himself, and barely seems aware of his surroundings when he is not playing the guitar.
+He hires the troll Asphalt as a roadie to accompany the band on its tour as he books them to play to increasingly larger crowds, all the while keeping them unaware of the large profits he is earning.
+Buddy becomes less and less like himself, and barely seems aware of his surroundings when he is not playing the guitar.
 Susan tries to protect him from the influence of the music; though she does not acknowledge it, she has developed feelings for him.
 Meanwhile, the music is affecting many of the people who have heard it, causing them to form their own bands and adopt behaviours associated with the fans of various musical movements on 20th Century Earth.
 The wizards of Unseen University are particularly affected by this phenomenon, though not Archchancellor Ridcully, who uses the newly invented device Hex and works with Susan in an effort to understand these events.
-And Mr Clete, the murderous secretary of the Musicians Guild, becomes increasingly unhinged by his inability to stop the Band's unauthorized activities (as they are protected by the music).
+Mr Clete, the murderous secretary of the Musicians Guild, becomes increasingly unhinged by his inability to stop the Band's unauthorised activities (as they are protected by the music).

-Buddy wants to perform a free concert at the music's behest, and Dibbler agrees after realizing how much of a profit he can earn through merchandising and concessions.
+Buddy wants to perform a free concert at the music's behest, and Dibbler agrees after realising how much of a profit he can earn through merchandising and concessions.
 A large number of the copycat bands participate in the largest concert of all time, culminating in the Band with Rocks In's performance.
-Buddy also performs his own folk song on his harp, which Glod has had repaired, which briefly restores Imp's natural personality and grants him a moment of peace.
+Buddy performs his own folk song on his harp, which Glod has had repaired, which briefly restores Imp's natural personality.
 Afterwards, the band flees from their crazed fans, pursued by the Musicians Guild, Dibbler, Susan, and Death (who has been brought back to his senses by his servant Albert).
 The music intends to create an immortal legend by crashing the band's coach into a gorge, with no survivors.
 Susan rescues them, but the music begins to alter the timeline so the band will have died.
 Death arrives and plays an "empty chord" on the guitar to stop the music, explaining that while he can stop it, only a musician like Buddy can restart it.
 The music agrees to allow Buddy to live in return for his playing a chord to restart it.
 Death then destroys the guitar.

 A new timeline is created in which Clete was the only fatality, although Susan remains aware of the original course of events.
-She is returned to school (and also has been there all along) with a new self-assurance.
-The next day, she runs to reunite with Imp upon realizing that, in the new version of events, he came to Quirm instead of Ankh-Morpork and is working nearby.
+She returns to school with a new self-assurance.
+The next day, she runs to reunite with Imp upon realising that, in the new version of events, he came to Quirm instead of Ankh-Morpork and is working nearby.